manabu-repo/use-apollo/README.md

-# frontend-monorepo
+# use-apollo

-Opinionated Frontend Monorepo Starter Template
+🚀 Use Apollo Example

 ## License